-Chinese man indicted in Indiana for hacking into firewall to steal data
+Man from China indicted in Indiana for hacking into firewall to steal data

 HAMMOND, Ind.
 (WISH) — A man from China has been indicted in a federal court in northern Indiana for breaking through firewalls in 2020 to steal information from malware-infected computers, the U.S. Department of Justice says.